-The Department and the CDC strongly recommend against travel abroad.
-For those who must travel, they suggest you monitor the State Department Travel Advisory for your destination.
+Even with revised traveler requirements, the State Department and CDC strongly recommend against travel abroad.
+For those who must travel, here are four traveler resources to stay informed.
+First, monitor the State Department Travel Advisory for your destination.

 The CDC has maintained a strict post-travel protocol that in some cases, is exceeded by certain state and county regulations.
 Before you travel, check with your local health authorities about regulations required for travel from and re-entering your home state and county.

-In addition to having a COVID-19 test three days prior to departing your destination, CDC guidelines call for getting tested three to five days after you return from travel.
+In addition to taking a COVID-19 test one day prior to departing your destination, CDC guidelines call for getting tested three to five days after you return from travel.
 (It can take a few days after exposure to the COVID-19 virus for it to be detectable by certain tests.)
 Additionally, the CDC says all travelers should stay home for seven days after travel.
 Even if you test negative, the CDC says stay home for the full seven days.

 Given how much scientists still don’t know about COVID-19, they recommend that all travelers in your pod keep face coverings on and remain socially distant from anyone who did not travel with you, regardless of your test result.
 Wear face coverings outdoors and on all public transportation, where it is now mandated.
 Wash hands often and monitor yourselves for any symptoms of COVID-19 exposure.